Franco T.,

 Why SaaS gets out of control

-The problem starts here: SaaS is incredibly cheap to acquire.
+The problem starts here: SaaS is damn cheap to buy.

-Every tool costs between 10 and 500 Francs monthly.
-For the individual manager, it is practically free.
+Each tool costs between 10 and 500 Swiss francs per month.
+For an individual manager, that is practically free.
 "Let me quickly get Zapier."
-"The project management tool costs only 25 Francs per person."
+"The project management tool only costs 25 Swiss francs per person."

-Individually, these are small amounts.
-Accumulatively, it turns into a catastrophe.
+Individually, these are tiny amounts.
+In total, it becomes a disaster.

-The average medium-sized business uses between 50 and 150 different SaaS tools.
-Each tool has a different billing cycle, a different cancellation period, a different admin.
+The average mid-sized company uses between 50 and 150 different SaaS tools.
+Each tool has a different billing cycle, a different cancellation period, and a different admin.

 And then there are decentralized decisions: Marketing buys a design tool.
 Finance activates a reporting feature.
-Sales closes on an add-on.
-No one has the complete overview.
+Sales signs up for an add-on.
+No one has the full picture.

 The seven waste patterns

 An employee leaves the company.
 The license is not canceled.
-It just continues.
+It just keeps running.

-Multiply this with your annual turnover - 15-20% of all licenses are typically inactive.
+Multiply that by your annual employee turnover—typically 15–20% of all licenses are inactive.

-What you can do: Monthly check all active users.
-Exit process: When someone resigns, immediately check all licenses.
+What you can do: Review all active users monthly.
+Exit process: when someone leaves, immediately check all licenses.

-Every SaaS tool has different levels.
-Basic for 29 Francs.
-Pro for 79 Francs.
+Every SaaS tool has different tiers.
+Basic for 29 Swiss francs.
+Pro for 79 Swiss francs.
 Enterprise for even more.
-Most choose the "safe option" - the most expensive plan.
+Most people choose the "safe option"—the most expensive plan.

 The problem: 40% of users in higher tiers use less than 20% of the features.

-What you can do: Quarterly go through each tool owner: "Which features are we really using?"
+What you can do: Review with each tool owner quarterly: "Which features are we actually using?"
 Not all users need Premium.

 You have Tool A. You need Function B. Tool C also offers Function B. So you buy Tool C.